nclient/NClient/README.md

 public interface IMyClient { [PostMethod] void Post([QueryParam(Name = "myEntity")] Entity entity); }
 ```
 #### Properties
-`QueryParamAttribute` allows you to change a property name of a custom object that is passed in URL query.
+In addition to its main purpose, the `QueryParamAttribute` allows you to change a property name of a custom object that is passed in URL query:
 ```C#
 public class Entity { [QueryParam(Name = "id")] public int Id }
 ```
 The same effect will occur if you use the `FromQueryAttribute` from ASP.NET Core.
+But in this case you will have a dependency on ASP.NET, which is probably unwanted for client assemblies.

-The names of the properties of custom objects that are passed in the request body can be changed using the `JsonPropertyNameAttribute`.
+The names of the properties of custom objects that are passed in the request body can be changed using the `JsonPropertyNameAttribute`:
 ```C#
 public class Entity { [JsonPropertyName("id")] public int Id }
 ```